boldsoftware/sketch/README.md

 It is right here in this repository!
 Have a look around and mod away.

-If you want to run Sketch entirely without the sketch.dev service, you can set the flag `-skaband-addr=""` and then provide an `ANTHROPIC_API_KEY` environment variable.
-(More LLM services coming soon!)
+To run Sketch, provide an `ANTHROPIC_API_KEY` environment variable.